gonzalo-bulnes/gonzalo-bulnes.github.io/_drafts/2015-10-29-temporary-title.md

 ##### Predicting the `git rebase` outcome

-Let's start with the `git rebase` command.
+Let's start with the `git rebase <new base> <branch>` command.
 (It may sound scary [<a href="#footnote-1" id="back-1">1</a>], but for our example no prior knowledge is necessary.)
 Here is our starting point: we had a `master` branch with 3 commits, then we created a new branch with three more commits.
 After the new branch was created, a couple of new commits were added to the `master` branch.
 ![The context for the rebase test.](../../../../../images/gardening_with_git/rebase-test-context.png)

 According to our model for a branch, the third commit from the `master` branch appears to be the _base_ of the new branch.